rachel-o-donnell/Hangman/README.md

 Existing Features

- Intro
+ Intro.

+ The user is welcomed to the game.

   ![This is an image](/assets/images/intro.png)

- Option to read rules: YES
+ Option to read rules:

+ User is offered whether they want to familiarize themselves with the rules of the game or get straight into it.

+ YES answer

   ![This is an image](/assets/images/rules_y.png)

- Option to read rules: NO
+  NO answer

   ![This is an image](/assets/images/rules_no.png)

+User has options of how difficult the game is depending on their ability.

  3 different levels to choose from:
  EASY, MEDIUM AND HARD